 Summers in Chitkul are short but definitely good times.
 All routes, including the road and treks both, remain open.
-Hotels are all up and running making it the peak tourist season.
+Hotels will all be up and running making it the peak tourist season.
 Weather will still be cold but on a pleasant side.
 The other nearby tourist spots in Kinnaur valley too remain open making it a great time to plan a visit covering all of Kinnaur.
-Let me see why summers are considered as the best time to visit Chitkul.
+Let us talk about why summers are considered as the best time to visit Chitkul.

 Chitkul in April

 The snow in the region starts to melt towards the end of March and is mostly all gone by April, with a little left in higher reaches.
 There is a chance of snowfall but only in the early days of the month.
 The road from Karchham to Chitkul gets opened and restored in this month.
 The average temperature rises up to 7° C maximum and -8° minimum.
 You can go in April but it is not the best of the times.
 Go in the early days of the month if you want to get some snow.

 Chitkul in May